8.4 try-with-resources and Advanced Exception Techniques

-Java 7's try-with-resources solves the hassle and mistakes that arise when you must always close resources after using them.
+Learn try-with-resources, a core Java 7 feature that eliminates the hassle and mistakes that arise when resources must always be closed after use.

 1. The Problem with Resource Management

 Files, database connections, and network sockets must be closed after use.
-The old way required a finally block and was error-prone.
+The old approach always required closing in finally and was easy to get wrong.

 // ❌ Old style - verbose and error-prone